Alex014/PrivateBlog/README.md

 ## Run
 * Run browser with address `http://localhost:8000`
-* Make sure your Emercoin wallet is running and unblocked
+* Make sure your Emercoin wallet is running and unlocked

 ## Build
 Build Phar using `php compile.php`